 Another concern is potential contamination from spills of petroleum, oil, and lubricants during training and other range activities.
-Vehicle targets would continue to be drained of petroleum, oil, and lubricants prior to being placed on the range (U.S. Department of the Navy, 2008).
-Personnel are required to notify Range Control and Naval Air Station Fallon Environmental whenever there is a spill of petroleum, oil, or lubricants that is greater than five gallons, enter any drain, contaminate soil, are of an unknown material, or are beyond the capability of the activity to handle.
-Potential impacts on surface water and groundwater resources within B-17 under Alternative 1 would be minimal for the following reasons: (1) the limited amount of disturbance from munitions use within the B-17 withdrawal lands, (2) the localized areas of disturbance from munitions use within the requested withdrawal areas, (3) the small footprint of new infrastructure, (4) BMPs specifically designed to reduce or avoid potential impacts on surface and groundwater (discussed in Section 3.9.3.5, Proposed Management Practices, Monitoring, and Mitigation Measures), (5) rainfall amounts under 5 inches per year where potential contaminants would rapidly degrade and dry in the arid environment, and (6) water rights obtained and relinquished back to the State of Nevada and cessation of some wells would relieve pressure on groundwater resources.
-There would be no significant impacts on water resources under Alternative 1 within B-17.
+Vehicle targets would continue to be drained of petroleum, oil, and lubricants prior to being placed on the range (U.S. Department of the Navy, 2008a).
+Personnel are required to notify Range Control and NAS Fallon Environmental whenever there is a spill of petroleum, oil, or lubricants that is greater than five gallons, enter any drain, contaminate soil, are of an unknown material, or are beyond the capability of the activity to handle.
+Potential impacts on surface water and groundwater resources within B-17 under Alternative 1 would be minimal for the following reasons: (1) the limited amount of disturbance from munitions use within the B-17 withdrawal lands, (2) the localized areas of disturbance from munitions use within the requested withdrawal areas, (3) the small footprint of new infrastructure, (4) BMPs specifically designed to reduce or avoid potential impacts on surface and groundwater (discussed in Section 3.9.3.5, Proposed Management Practices, Monitoring, and Mitigation), (5) rainfall amounts under 5 inches per year where potential contaminants would rapidly degrade and dry in the arid environment, and (6) water rights obtained and relinquished back to the State of Nevada and cessation of some wells would relieve pressure on groundwater resources.

 Surface waters.
 Under Alternative 1, public access would not be allowed, and no livestock grazing would continue.
-Ending public access within the requested withdrawal area of B-17 would likely improve surface water quality by reducing factors that are known to diminish water quality (e.g., nutrient loading from cattle grazing, ground disturbance from off-road vehicle use).
+Ending public access within the requested withdrawal area of B-17 may improve surface water quality by reducing factors that are known to diminish water quality (e.g., nutrient loading from cattle grazing) outside of the target area.
+Other activities, such as recreational off-road vehicle use, have discrete and localized impacts on soils; however, these activities typically take place in upland areas with minimal impacts on water resources.
+Cessation of these activities under Alternative 1 would not likely improve surface water quality in any measurable way.

 Groundwater.
 Under Alternative 1, public access would not be allowed, and no livestock grazing would continue, thereby effectively ending most current beneficial uses associated with the wells located within B-17.
 Figure 3.9-9 shows water wells within the B-17 proposed expansion area.
 There are 10 wells within the proposed expansion area.
-Of these 10, 3 wells are rated for domestic use, 1 for irrigation, and 6 for stock tanks.
+Of these 10, 3 wells are rated for domestic use, 1 for irrigation, and 6 for stockwater.
 Some wells may be maintained for other purposes (e.g., wildlife conservation purposes, wildland fire response).
 Closing water wells within B-17 would likely benefit groundwater quality and result in a higher water table within basins, sinks, and valley floors.